microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/smart-contracts/includes/8-knowledge-check.md

   - True //incorrect.
 This can happen through the use of smart contracts, but that is not the primary purpose
   - False // correct.
 Smart contracts help to facilitate the transfer of digital assets.
 Some type of currency or coin is typically involved in transfer of assets, but not all smart contracts need include currency.

-- When you create a new project with the Blockchain Development Kit for Ethereum, what is automatically generated in the project folder:
+- When you create a new project with the Blockchain Development Kit for Ethereum, what is automatically generated in the project folder?

-  - A contracts directory // incorrect
+  - Sample contract, migration, a test, and a truffle config file.
-  - A tests directory // incorrect
+  - An initial contract file written in Solidity.
-  - A migrations directory // incorrect
+  - A build directory and files to compile and deploy the Solidity project.
-  - All of the above // correct
+  - Folders for contracts, migrations, and tests.

 - Select the option that best completes this sentence: Truffle is: